davengeo/ledger-demo/README.md

 Server listening on port 3000
 ```

-You have to copy some valid github public and private keys in the config directory
+You have to copy any valid github public and private keys in the config directory

 ```bash
 $ ls config/*